mbianchidev/mbianchidev/README.md

 Currently living in Northern Europe and working at **GitHub** (you are looking at it).

-My decade in the space had me doing Software Engineering, Platform Engineering (lots of k8s), Developer Relations, Field Marketing, Sales/Revenue Engineering, co-founding a startup and freelancing which is basically me being a one-man company.
-Order of these is random.
+During over a decade in the tech space I've been hopping in Software Engineering, Platform Engineering (lots of k8s), Developer Relations, Field Marketing, Sales/Revenue Engineering, co-founding a startup and freelancing which is basically me being a one-man company.

 Have you seen Everything Everywhere All at Once?
-I am the tech version of that.
+I am pretty much the tech version of that.

 ---